gjbunyea/www/_pages/about.md

 title: About
 permalink: /about/
 ---
+## Future
+I'm currently seeking roles where I can investigate, design and create solutions to learning problems.
+I'm passionate about art, computer science, work-force development, and Social-Emotional education, but open to all great education challenges.
+Please contact me if you have an opportunity available!

-## Current
+## Present
-I'm currently working toward my Masters in Education Technology and Applied Learning Science [(**METALS**)](https://metals.hcii.cmu.edu) at [Carnegie Mellon University](https://cmu.edu).
-Here, I study Learning Science, Computer Science, Design and User-Centered Research Methodologies.
+I have recently graduated from [Carnegie Mellon University](https://cmu.edu)'s Masters in Education Technology and Applied Learning Science [(**METALS**)](https://metals.hcii.cmu.edu).
+Through METALS, I have learned how to use academic and user-centered research, learning science principles, and novel technologies to create curricula, intelligent tutors, and ed-tech products.

-## Past
+## History
-Prior to METALS, I received a B.A. in Computer Science from [the University at Buffalo, SUNY](https://buffalo.edu).
-While at Buffalo, I spent two years designing, developing, and iterating on a large-scale seminar called CSE 199: How the Internet Works.
+I received a B.A. in Computer Science from [the University at Buffalo, SUNY](https://buffalo.edu) in 2018.
+While at Buffalo, I spent two years designing, developing, and iterating on a large-scale seminar called _How the Internet Works_, lovingly referred to as [internet-class](https://internet-class.org).
+My work on internet-class is what inspired me to pursue education as a field, ultimately leading me to METALS.

 ## Personal
 I come from a large Italian-American family, living in the Greater NYC area.
 I like drawing cartoons, having big meals with friends, and making homemade pizzas.